sineemore/suckless-101/README.md

 * libXinerama-devel

-**NOTE:** It is important to install development variants of packages to get C header files required for compiling the source code.
+**NOTE:** It is important to install development variants of packages to get C header files.
+These files are required to compile the source code.

 Another way to find dependencies would be to examine compile errors.
 Here error text says that `Xft.h` header file is missing: